Bryan Cranston narrates this ground-breaking show coming soon to H2.

-While many associate jousting with the idea of chivalric knights and their adoring maidens, the sport's true roots are much closer to the physical, dangerous exploits on display in the new series Full Metal Jousting.
+While many associate jousting with the idea of chivalric knights and their adoring maidens, the sport's true roots are much closer to the physical, dangerous exploits on display in the show Full Metal Jousting.
 In fact, jousting was history’s first extreme sport.

 The First Jousters